katholiek-onderwijs-vlaanderen/sri4node/README.md

 When reading a list resource :

 1. Check if you have read permission by executing all registered functions in the mapping (*secure*).
-2. Generate a COUNT statement and execute all registered 'query' functions to annotated the WHERE clause of the query.
+2. Generate a COUNT statement and execute all registered 'query' functions to annotate the WHERE clause of the query.
-3. Execute a SELECT statement and execute all registered 'query' functions to annotated the WHERE clause of the query.
+3. Execute a SELECT statement and execute all registered 'query' functions to annotate the WHERE clause of the query.
-4. Retrieve the results, and expand if necessary (i.e. generate a JSON document from the result row).
-See above for more details.
+4. Retrieve the results, and expand if necessary (i.e. generate a JSON document for the result row - and add it as $$expanded).
+See the [SRI specification][sri-specs] for more details.
-5. Build a list resource with a $$meta section, and return it to the user.
+5. Build a list resource with a $$meta section + a results section, and return it to the user.

 ## Function Definitions

 Below is a description of the different types of functions that you can use in the configuration of sri4node.
 It describes the inputs of the different functions.
-All functions must return a [Q promises][q-kriskowal].
+All but one of these function must return a [Q promises][kriskowal-q] (The *query* functions have no return value).
 Some of the function are called with a database context, allowing you to execute SQL inside your function.
 Such a database object can be used together with sri4node.utils.prepareSQL() and sri4node.utils.executeSQL.
 Transaction demarcation is handled by sri4node.